Privos Capital is a global multi-family office LP. - Family Offices

-To give you a practical, real life example of what a family office is and why they matter, you need to look no further than Steve Jobs, the American founder of Apple Computer and Pixar, who created a "first generation family office" based on his genius, drive, and creativity.
-When Steve Jobs died in 2011 due to complications from a relapse of his previously treated islet-cell neuroendocrine pancreatic cancer, his wife, Laurene Powell Jobs, inherited $17.6 billion from the Stephen P. Jobs Trust to become the fourth-richest woman in the world and the 49th wealthiest person on the 2016 Forbes annual list of world billionaires.
+To give you a practical, real life example of how a single family office was created and the impact on the world one person can make, you need to look no further than Steve Jobs, the American founder of Apple Computer and Pixar, who created a "first generation family office" based on his genius, drive, and creativity.
+When Steve Jobs died in 2011 due to complications from a relapse of his previously treated islet-cell neuroendocrine pancreatic cancer, his wife, Laurene Powell Jobs, inherited what today is worth $21.3 billion from the Stephen P. Jobs Trust to become the fourth-richest woman in the world and the 54th wealthiest person on the 2019 Forbes annual list of world billionaires.

 Today, Laurene Powell Jobs family is the richest woman in Silicon Valley, the largest shareholder in Disney, and uses her family office to promote social causes and philanthropy that are the heart of her family's values and vision.
-Steve Jobs' family office is one example of why you need to sit up and become intelligent about global family offices and the world-wide impact and change they are making in our global economy.
+Steve Jobs' family office is one example of why you need to sit up and become intelligent about global family offices, how they allocate capital to the 17 SDGs, how they participate in the capital stack of world-wide deals, and the global impact each family office is making in our global economy.
 At Privos, we believe that the legacy of Steve Jobs and his family office embodies the hard driving, creative brilliance, and intense entrepreneurism that we strive to replicate at our firm every day.

-Or, when you have time, we ask that you watch the following short video clip of Sir Johnathan "Jony" Ivy, Apple's world famous Chief Design Officer (CDO), giving his moving eulogy for Steve Jobs, his best friend, during Steve Jobs' Memorial Service that took place on Apple's campus in Cupertino, California.
+As an aside, when you have time, we ask that you watch the following short video clip of Sir Johnathan "Jony" Ivy, Apple's world famous Chief Design Officer (CDO), giving his moving eulogy for Steve Jobs, his best friend, during Steve Jobs' Memorial Service that took place on Apple's campus in Cupertino, California.
 Jony Ivy's short, seven minute eulogy is one of the most powerful, uplifting, joyful, and inspirational tributes to a best friend that you will ever listen to in your lifetime.
-Jony Ivy's short seven minute eulogy in which he describes the "bold, crazy and magnificent" ideas that Steve Jobs inspired embodies the vision and mission that we hold dear at our firm.
+Jony Ivy's short seven minute eulogy in which he describes the "bold, crazy and magnificent" ideas that Steve Jobs inspired embodies the vision and mission that we hold dear at our multi-family office, Privos Capital.
 You can view the eulogy here: https://www.youtube.com/watch?v=GnGI76__sSA

 What is a Family Office & Why You Should Care

 By way of background, family offices are professional firms dedicated to managing the personal fortunes and lives of very wealthy families.
 The first family offices trace their lineage back to the Roman major domus (head of the house) and the Medieval major-domo (chief steward).
+The modern concept of the family office developed in the 19th century.
 The first modern family offices were born around the mid-19th century, with the birth of private banks and trust companies that were created to help the entrepreneurs of the Industrial Revolution manage their wealth.
+In 1838, the family of financier and art collector J.P.
+Morgan founded the House of Morgan to manage the family assets.
+In 1882, the Rockefellers founded their own family office, which is still in existence and provides services to other families.
 The mandate then - as it is today - is to protect and grow a family's investments - their companies, businesses, funds, foundations, and philanthropic activities - and assets for both current and subsequent generations.

 Family offices often provide family management services, which includes family governance, financial and investment education, philanthropy coordination, and succession planning.
-Typically, a family office's net worth exceeds $100 million.
-Then there are the high net worth investors, or those with over $30 million or more to invest.
-While not family offices, there are over 128,000 high net worth individuals in the world whose wealth accounting for over $19 trillion of assets according to a recent Capgemini and RBC Wealth Management Survey; their fortunes accounted for 34.6 percent held by all millionaires according to Bloomberg.com.
+Typically, a family office's net worth exceeds $100 million albeit there is no set rule about the AUM of a family to quality as a so called, “family office.”
+Large global banks, such as Morgan Stanley, Credit Suisse, Goldman Sachs, HSBC, and others, have dedicated “Global Family Office” teams of professionals to cater and banker the world’s elite family office; these Global Family Office teams sit above the private bankers and armies of financial advisors (FAs).
+Then there are the high net worth investors (HNWI), or those with over $30 million or more to invest.
+While not family offices, there are over 128,000 high net worth individuals in the world whose wealth accounting for over $19 trillion of assets, according to a recent Capgemini and RBC Wealth Management Survey; their fortunes accounted for 34.6 percent held by all millionaires according to Bloomberg.com.
 Many of these high net worth investors become family offices; however, the majority of high net worths actually lose most of their fortunes by the time the third generation of their family takes the reins.

 Today, family offices - those families with whom Privos partners globally - typically take the form of a highly private single family office, multi-family, or a royal family office, as you will typically see in the Middle East.
 Most of our partners view their SFO as mainly a private investment office.
-Privos works with the private investment offices of our family office partners.
+Privos partners with the private investment offices of our family offices around the world.
 Regarding governance, our partners tend to have fewer committees than typical LP investors and they provide frequent and detailed information to family stakeholders.
 Multi-family offices have a higher percentage of board of directors, investment and audit committees compared to single family offices.